LIMachi/snow-crash/level00/resources/vm_and_ssh_setup.md

 now you can start a ssh connection to the vm on any terminal outside the vm by using `ssh -p 4242 level00@192.168.56.101` and inputting level00 as the password when prompted.

-for the rest of the evaluation, `host` will refer to the host machine running vm, and `ssh` a terminal connected to the vm via ssh
+for the rest of the evaluation, `host` will refer to the host machine running vm, `ssh` a terminal connected to the vm running snow_crash via ssh, and `utils` is a secondary vm to run `john-the-ripper` and `wireshark`.

 `host` is always expected to be running in the resources folder of the current level